quicwg/multipath/draft-ietf-quic-multipath.md

 by sending PATH_ABANDON frame (see {{path-abandon-frame}}) which abandons the path with a corresponding Path Identifier.
 The PATH_ABANDON frame contains the Path Identifier and therefore can be sent on any path.
-Respectively, if the to-be-closed path is assumed to be not working anymore, the endpoint might consider to send the PATH_ABANDON frame on another path.
-If the expiration of the PTO causes a retransmission of the PATH_ABANDON frame, this might be an indication that the sending path is not usable anymore and the endpoint might consider to retransmit the frame on another path.

 Once a path is
 marked as "abandoned", it means that the resources related to the path,